 Frequently Asked Questions about Boilers:

 Question: What is the difference between a boiler and a furnace?

-While both systems distribute heat throughout your home, the key difference is that a furnace uses air and a boiler uses water.
+Answer: While both systems distribute heat throughout your home, the key difference is that a furnace uses air and a boiler uses water.

 Each system operates in a very different way.
 A furnace heats air, which is then blown through your duct system and into each room of your home.
 Boilers use hot water or steam that is pumped through a series of pipes to baseboards, radiators or radiant flooring systems.
 Boilers can run on gas, oil, electricity or even alternative fuels such as wood pellets.

 Another difference between the systems is the type of maintenance required.
 Furnaces require monthly filter changes plus bi-annual cleanings.
 The maintenance for boilers, however, is entirely different and can involve inspecting and adjusting a series of pumps, valves, safeties and controls.